 Q12) Can a Sessions Judge make provision for the disposal of any urgent application by the Chief Judicial Magistrate of the district?
-Would the Magistrate, in such a case, be deemed to have his jurisdiction to deal with such an application?
+In such a case, would the Magistrate be deemed to have his jurisdiction to deal with such an application?
 [WB C.J.
 2000]

 Frequently Asked Questions

 What does the code of Criminal Procedure contain?